At SAE, we have designed our curriculum to develop and assess your capabilities in three, interlinked domains:

 Of course, the final, and most vital parts of reflective practice include making adjustments to improve your practice and the maintenance of the reflection process as an ongoing activity.

-To find out more details, check out the program handbook.
+To find out more details, check out the student handbook.